mateuszwasko1/High-Fidelity_Digital_Twin_For_Multi-Robot_Wireless_Communication/README.md

 The robot will:
 1. Detect all objects in the workspace
 2. Pick them up one by one using optimal grasp strategy
-3. Sort them into color-matched bins (blue→blue_bin, red→red_bin, etc.)
+3. Sort them into shape specific bins

 ---